 To get there, they lug all their food and gear 1¾ miles up and down a steep hill.
 They draw their own water and make their own fires.
 They clean and then lug their garbage over the same hill.

 And they consider themselves lucky.

 A century ago, a group of Duluth businessmen thought so, too.
-In 1910, they bought 1,000 acres along the shores of Mic Mac Lake from Alger, Smith & Co., whose loggers had named it for an Algonquin tribe in their native New Brunswick.
+In 1910, they bought 1,000 acres along the shores of Mic Mac Lake from Alger, Smith & Co., whose loggers had named it for an Algonquin tribe in their native New Brunswick in Canada.

 They'd spared a few red and white pines and called the spot Tettegouche, Algonquin for "the retreat," and the new owners adopted the name.

 The members of the Tettegouche Club built a lodge, dining hall, boathouse and cabins, and then they settled in to fish and relax.

 In 1921, Duluth ore merchant Clement Quinn bought out the others and added another 1,000 acres to the preserve, which he kept for half a century before selling to descendants of a Duluth lumber baron.